 Child benefit is payable as follows:

 For every child from birth to the age of 18 years and up to 21 if studying under the general curriculum regardless of family income.
-The child benefit amounts to 1.32 BSB (EUR 50.16) and 1.84 BSB (EUR 69.92) for disabled children.
+The child benefit amounts to 1.54 BSB (EUR 60.06) .

-Low-income families raising and/or fostering one or more children and whose income per person is less than 1.5 times the State supported income (EUR 183) are entitled to 0.53 of the monthly basic social benefit (EUR 20,14) for every child.
-There is no income limit if there are three or more children in the family.
-Child care benefit for those in training or education:
+Low-income families raising and/or fostering one or two children whose income per person is less than 2 times the State supported income (EUR 250), families raising and/or fostering three or more children or disabled children are entitled to an additional child benefit amounting to 1.03 of the basic social benefit (EUR 40.17) for every child.

 - This benefit is paid during the period of childcare from birth until the child is one year old.

 Guardianship benefit and guardianship benefit for specific needs:

 - For each child in care in a family, social family, social care institution or foster centre there is a monthly payment of four times the basic social benefit (EUR 156) for as long as the child remains in care.
 Where an orphan's allowance and/or periodic maintenance benefit, the guardianship benefit amounts to the difference between 4 times the basic social benefit and the orphan's allowance.

 - Someone reaching the end of a period of guardianship (curatorship) or the age of majority or gets married continues to be entitled to a monthly payment of 4 times the basic social benefit (EUR 156) provided that they continue to pursue a general education or vocational training programme or a sequential programme of full-time study at a higher education institute, as well as in the event of the death of both parents up until the age of 24.
 This payment is not payable to those admitted more than twice to the same educational establishment or to the same category.